The room was packed with college graduates and young professionals.

 And I was beginning to feel very alone and uncomfortable.

 I needed a place to sit, and I had no idea where to turn.

-It was in that moment that the most amazing thing happened.
+It was at that moment that the most amazing thing happened.

-A beautiful brunette that I’d never met before came up to me and invited me to come and sit at her table.
+A lovely brunette that I’d never met before came up to me and invited me to come and sit at her table.

 That’s all it took for me to meet a great group of women that would become some of my favorite friends over the next months and years.